 - Fashion Photography – Fashion photographers are called upon to conceptualize and direct the photo shoots for fashion clients.
 Often these photographs are intended for publication and advertisement for specific designers and product lines.

-- Food Photography – Food Photographers must be masters of light and technique in order to create appealing images of food for advertisements, brochures, menus and the like.
-This kind of photography relies heavily on light manipulation and color pallets for maximization of food appeal.
+- Food Photography – Food photographers must be masters of light and technique in order to create appealing images of food for advertisements, brochures, menus and the like.
+This kind of photography relies heavily on light manipulation and color palettes for maximization of food appeal.

 - Still Life Photography – Still life photographers focus on capturing inanimate objects such as scenery and architecture.

 - Crime Scene Photography – Photographers in this field are required to know how to use an infrared camera for the sake of evidence documentation.